 |Title:||Director of Athletics|

 In June of 2010, as a result of its successes during the 2009-10 academic year, Thomas More finished with its highest-ever ranking in the Learfield Sports Directors’ Cup, the prestigious award presented annually by the National Association of Collegiate Directors of Athletics (NACDA), Learfield Sports and USA TODAY to the best overall collegiate athletics programs in the country.
 Of the 410 eligible colleges and universities in NCAA Division III, Thomas More finished ranked at No. 57, or in the top 14-percent, with a total of 279.5 points.
-The Saints followed that up with their second-highest finish when they finished 78th with 217.0 points during the 2010-11 academic year.
-The College’s third highest ranking came following the 2012-13 academic year when it finished 94th.
-Thomas More's fourth best finish in the Director's Cup was 118th after the 2003-04 academic year.
-An independent member of NCAA Division III in 1997, Thomas More ranked eighth out of 69 total independent schools.
-Each year has brought about continued improvement and accomplishment in Saints athletics, including five Presidents’ Athletic Conference regular season championships during the 2008-09, 2009-10 and 2010-11 school years and four during both the 2006-07, 2007-08 and 2012-13 school years.
+Thomas More had its second-highest finish during the 2013-14 academic year as it placed 73rd with 262 points.
+The College’s third highest ranking came following the 2010-11 academic year when it finished 78th with 217 points.
+The Saints' fourth best finish in the Director's Cup was 94th after the 2012-13 academic year.
+Each year has brought about continued improvement and accomplishment in Saints athletics, including five Presidents’ Athletic Conference regular season championships during the 2008-09, 2009-10, 2010-11 and 2013-14 school years and four during both the 2006-07, 2007-08 and 2012-13 school years.
 The Saints also had seven of its 13 sports make the NCAA Tournament during the 2009-10 school year.

 A 1992 graduate of Thomas More College, Connor received his bachelor’s degree in history and then went on to obtain his master’s degree in education from Xavier University in 1996.
 He and his wife, Michelle, a 1994 graduate of Thomas More, reside in Delhi Township, Ohio with their daughter, Jalee, and son, Braden.